 Media related to Kingston, Tennessee at Wikimedia Commons City of Kingston official website Municipalities and communities of Roane County, Tennessee, United States County seat: Kingston This populated place also has portions in an adjoining county or counties

-Cities in Tennessee - Cities in Roane County, Tennessee - Former state capitals in the United States - County seats in Tennessee - Populated places on the Tennessee River
+Categories: Cities in Tennessee - Cities in Roane County, Tennessee - Former state capitals in the United States - County seats in Tennessee - Populated places on the Tennessee River